apex/up/docs/06-commands.md

 ```
 $ up env set NAME Tobi
-$ up start # app has NAME available as Tobi
+$ up start
+# NAME is available as "Tobi"

 $ up env set NAME Loki -s development
+$ up start
+# NAME is available as "Loki"

-$ up start # app has NAME available Loki
+$ NAME=Jane up start
+# NAME is available as "Jane"
 ```

 The `UP_STAGE` and `NODE_ENV` environment variables will be set to "development" automatically.